 The Company has completed trench sampling as well as building access roads to the Rio Blanco property for further exploration activity.
 Trench samples are currently being analyzed and mapping continues.
-In addition, a 5,500 meter diamond drilling program commenced at Rio Blanco in July 2021 with twenty-two holes planned.
+The 5,500 meter diamond drilling program that commenced at Rio Blanco in July 2021 with twenty-two holes was expanded to 10,000 meters in September 2021.
+To date, 2,150 metres have been drilled at Rio Blanco.